hbelmiro/generated-static-openapi-reproducer/README.md

-# This project is a reproducer
+# This project is a reproducer for [this issue](https://github.com/quarkusio/quarkus/issues/27541).

 ## How to reproduce the issue